Thanks to Josh from the blog Yonder Stoke, for writing this guest post for us.

-Heavens is just south of Staircase, and actually the two beaches are connected.
+Heavens is just south of Staircase, and actually, the two beaches are connected.
 However, there is an alternate way to get down to the beach just south of the Staircase parking lot.
 On the ocean-side of PCH just South of the Staircase parking lot, look for a few small trees with a brown sign that says “Dogs on Leash.”
 This sign marks the start of the path down to Heavens Beach.
 As you start down this path, you’ll see one of the most amazing lookout points in Malibu.
 It overlooks Heavens to the left and Staircase to the right, and it is stunning!

 Another great thing about both Staircase and Heavens is that you can bring dogs as long as they’re on a leash.
 These beaches are super dog friendly and they give your pups a lot of space to run and play.
 Plus, your dogs can make some friends here because lots of people bring their dogs down to these beaches.

 So there you have it: a list of my favorite secret beaches in Malibu.
-If you want even more information on secret beaches in Malibu, check out the app “Our Malibu Beaches.”
+If you want even more information on hidden beaches in Malibu, check out the app “Our Malibu Beaches.”
 It’s got an interactive map that will tell you about all of the coastal access points near your location.
 Plus, they have a lot of great tips on where to park and which parts of the beach are public property versus private property.
 When you’re trying to escape the heat this weekend, don’t get stuck with all the tourists at Zuma.
 Find a nice patch of sand all to yourself, and share your favorite secret spots down below.